rockaut/jekyll-test/privacy.md

 ---

 fischbacher.rocks is a privately owned and operated page run by Markus Fischbacher.
 It is hosted on [Github](https://www.github.com) - you can find their own policy here [https://github.com/site/privacy](https://github.com/site/privacy).
+The domain is routed through cloudflare - their policy can be found here [https://www.cloudflare.com/gdpr/introduction/](https://www.cloudflare.com/gdpr/introduction/).
-Based on Jekyll it just uses static HTML/JavaScript files and nothing else server side.
+Based on Jekyll it only uses static HTML/JavaScript files and nothing else server side.
 All implemented services are tuned for GDPR as much as possible from me.

 You may always browse the [sourcecode directly](https://github.com/rockaut/rockaut.github.io) and please feel free to report any issues.